Terrace houses in Australia: Openwork Columns

+Space-Saving Innovations

 The space-saving attitude that lead to Sydney's taller terraces also encouraged other innovations, one of the most distinguishable being the cantilevered balcony, which allowed inner city terraces and corner shops to utilise the space above the public footpath.
-Sydney terraces were often built right up to the property line, and it is common to see cantilevered balconies jutting out over the pavement, such as on the now demolished Catherine Terrace, Darlinghurst (c.
-1870), and on the still standing Westgate Terrace, Bondi Junction (1893).Turner (1995), pg 46 Often, cantilevered balconies were added to earlier buildings, showing the layered development of a booming city.
+Sydney terraces were often built right up to the property line, and it is common to see cantilevered balconies jutting out over the pavement and into the public domain, such as on the now demolished Catherine Terrace, Darlinghurst (c.
+1870), and on the still standing Gordon Terrace, Randwick (1885).
+Sometimes, the terrace was set back from the street line, and the cantilever balcony would hang over an area that was part of the property, such as on Westgate Terrace, Bondi Junction (1893).Turner (1995), pg 46 Often, cantilevered balconies were added to earlier buildings, showing the layered development of a booming city.
 By the 1870s, five of the seven houses that made up Hobury Terrace (c.
 1836) had their unroofed balconettes replaced with wide, roofed cantilevered balconies.
 Frequently, semi-sunken basements receive sunlight through a light-well that separates the house from the street, as in common in London.
 Both Milton Terrace and Jessy Terrace, Newtown (c.
 1891) have sunken light-wells bridged by walkways, edged with cast iron railings to ensure the occupants do not fall in.
 These complex filigree arrangements are decorative as well as practical.
 Another feature of the Sydney style is the 'concertina terrace' where terraces are staggered horizontally to conform to the curve of an unplanned Sydney street.Robertson (1984), pg 39 Terraces can also be staggered vertically up a hill due to the undulating topography of the Sydney region.
 Cascade Street, Paddington features notable examples of these types of staggered terraces.
-Also common in New South Wales in comparison to other states is that terraces often lack a parapet and feature high-pitched roof with dormer windows and attics to make use of the roof space.

-In contrast to the British practice of the day, under which dozens or even hundreds of houses were constructed by a developer as a single housing estate, Sydney practice was normally to build a short run of houses.
+Also common in New South Wales in comparison to other states is that terraces often lack a parapet and feature high-pitched roof with dormer windows and attics to make use of the roof space.In contrast to the British practice of the day, under which dozens or even hundreds of houses were constructed by a developer as a single housing estate, Sydney practice was normally to build a short run of houses.
 Grosvenor Terrace, Waterloo (1881-1888) one of Sydney's longest intact rows, has 28 houses, while Lawson Street and Caroline Street in Redfern originally had rows of up to 39 houses when built, however examples like this are uncommon.
 It was common for the landlord or the builder of a terrace to live in the row once complete.
 In the suburb of Newtown in 1888, roughly 203 property owners lived in the same terrace or in the same street as their tenants.
 Ulster Terrace, Newtown (1877) was one such row; it was built by Peter Francis Hart in 1877, who retained ownership and resided with his family at the southern end of the row until about 1891.